brucify/revolutax/README.md

 # cryptotax

-A Rust CLI tool to calculate the taxes owed on cryptocurrency trading activities on Revolut.
-This tool reads the transaction history from Revolut and generates a new CSV file, summarizing the taxable transactions in a readable format.
+A Rust CLI tool for calculating taxes on cryptocurrencies traded on Revolut.
+It reads the account statement CSV file from Revolut and generates a new CSV file summarizing the taxable trades.

-While this program is specifically designed to report Swedish tax for Skatteverket, it can also be used for general tax reporting purposes in other countries.
+Although this program is specifically designed for reporting Swedish taxes to Skatteverket, it can also be used for general tax reporting purposes in other countries.

 ## Installation